Daria-Navrotska/daria-navrotska.github.io/GameCo.md

 ## Proportions of sales for the last five years

-- Europe became the top video game market after 2016.
-- This challenges GameCo’s assumption of stable regional trends.

 ![Proportions of sales for the last five years](images/Gameco_picture_5.png)

+The visualization reveals a notable shift in regional dominance: while GameCo assumed consistency over time, the data shows Europe has emerged as the leading video game market since 2016, overtaking both North America and Japan.
+This insight challenges GameCo’s earlier understanding and calls for deeper analysis of genre preferences, regional dynamics, and sales strategies to uncover what’s driving European growth and how to revitalize performance elsewhere.

 ## Genre breakdown of top-selling video games around the world – who plays what?